 However, not all the recent updates are reserved for Duo or Samsung users.
 The most recent functionality to be added to all recent Android devices is the ability to control the music that's playing on your phone.
 This means you can play/pause, skip tracks and easily change your music provider without leaving your desktop.
 Read all the details here.

 Another recently added feature is Image Management.
-Twitter user @ALumia_Italia has been able to delete phone photos directly from the Your Phone app, and the associated video shows it in action:
+As Windows Latest reports, the next update to Your Phone will add the ability to delete phone photos directly from the app.
+A video from Twitter user @ALumia_Italia shows it in action:

 Elsewhere, Your Phone now offers the ability to intelligently copy text directly from a picture, simply by right-clicking on it.
 Windows Latest is also reporting on a new streamlined Settings menu, making it easier to navigate around the app.